rhomobile/rhomobile-docs/docs/en/edge/guide/debugging_js.md

 >![Developer Options](http://rhodocs.s3.amazonaws.com/guide/debugging_js/Chrome_detect_USB.png)

-1. Open a browser window and **enter "chrome://inspect"** in the address bar.
+1. Open a browser window and **enter 'chrome://inspect'** in the address bar.
 You should see a screen similar the one above.

-2. **Check the "Discover USB Devices" checkbox**.
+2. **Check the 'Discover USB Devices' checkbox**.
 Your mobile device should appear along with an alert on the device.

 3. **Tap OK on the device** to complete the connection